 Introducing Salad Money

 We hope you find our guide to finding cheap places to live in the UK helpful.
-As an ethical provider of short-term and affordable loans to NHS workers, we might be able to help you manage your debt.
+As an ethical provider of short-term and affordable loans to employed people across the UK, we might be able to help you manage your debt.
 Applications are assessed using a system called Open Banking and no credit check is needed.

 Contact us to learn more or make an application instead.